corl2022/learning-safety-filter/readme.md

 # Learning Robust Control Barrier Functions for Guaranteed Safety of Car-Like Robots

 This is the code base for the CORL2022 submission "Learning Robust Control Barrier Functions for Guaranteed Safety of Car-Like Robots".
-It contains simulation code Python and a ros package for implementation.
+It contains simulation code Python and a ROS package for implementation.

 ## Simulation